 Step 2: Have a free consultation and see if you can actually get a Dutch mortgage as an expat

-In the olden days, when people worked for 50 years for the same employer, one could only hope for obtaining a Dutch mortgage when you were on a contract for an indefinite period (the fabled vast contract).
+In the olden days, when people worked for 50 years for the same employer, one could only hope to obtain a Dutch mortgage when they were on a contract for an indefinite period (the fabled vast contract).

 |Pro-tip!
-If you want to get an indication of your possible mortgage now, you can use this mortage-calculator by Expat Mortgages.|
+If you want to get an indication of your possible mortgage now, you can use this mortgage calculator by Expat Mortgages.|

 Step 3: What do you wish for your Dutch home?